turing4ever/turing4ever.github.io/_posts/2025-06-22-purple-trees.md

 The traffic flows calmly through the boulevard.
 On the banks are the trees, tall and green.
-All of sudden, the purple takes over my eyes.
+The purple jumps out and takes over above the windshield.
 Vibrant and fresh, full of life.
-They are the banners of summer.
+The banners of summer.
-He is telling the Samaritan woman that he has living water.
+In the car, he is telling the Samaritan woman: he has living water.
-Is the living water purple?
+Wait, is the living water purple?

 > **Driving on Jeffrey Boulevard in June, Jacaranda trees are blooming in purple.